Boxers and Saints: Development

 The books were different lengths due to the differing natures of the respective stories.
 Yang stated that he encountered more difficulty writing Saints, in which the Christians stay in the same place and defend themselves, compared to Boxers, in which the characters go on an adventure.
 The reason was that he wanted to find a visually interesting way to present the converts' internal struggles.
 Yang outlined both books together and made the volumes separate.
 He scripted and drew the two volumes separately, scripting Boxers first, then simultaneously scripting Saints while drawing Boxers, and finally drawing Saints.
 He worked on an unrelated superhero comic in-between drawing the two volumes to deal with his emotions.
 Yang decided that a reader needed to be able to enjoy each individual book as a story of its own and not only together, so he gave the beginning-middle-end narrative structure to each.

-Yang described Boxers and Saints "definitely historical fiction".
-In Boxers Yang began including more history as the characters reach Peking (Beijing).
+Yang has described Boxers and Saints as "historical fiction".
+In Boxers, Yang began including more history as the characters reach Peking (Beijing).
 The author said that his process in making the story was creating Bao, taking "just the bits and pieces that we do know about the beginnings of the Boxer Rebellion and weave it into his fictional life story."
-In Saints Yang modeled the style off of American autobiographical comics, and the color scheme of Saints is far more limited than that of Boxers.
+In Saints, Yang modeled the style off of American autobiographical comics, and the color scheme of Saints is far more limited than that of Boxers.

 Since many older American comic books used gibberish writing to portray foreign languages and since Yang wished to use the point of view of the Chinese, he decided that doing this for characters speaking non-Chinese languages would show how the Chinese considered them to be foreign.